- How Much Weight Can You Realistically Lose in 3 Months? - January 14, 2024

-For most people just looking to lose some weight, a calorie deficit of between 300-700 per day is the right amount to produce a level of weight loss that’s noticeable and motivating, without overstimulating hunger
+For most people just looking to lose some weight, anything over a calorie deficit of 700 per day will likely be too much to maintain long-term.
+A deficit of between 300-700 calories per day is about right for most people and will produce noticeable results without negative physical and mental side effects

 Yes, of course, we all want to lose weight as quickly as we possibly can